maciejtarsa/MLEnd/README.md

 - `intonations.csv` a file containing the intonations associated with features extracted
 - **`numeral_prediction.ipynb`** notebook with the model to predict the digit spoken
 - `numerals.csv` a file containing the numerals associated with the features extracted
+- **`telephone_prediction.ipynb`** notebook with a use case of the trained model being applied to predicting spoken telephone numbers
 - `telephone_numbers` a folder containing 15 .wav files of sequences of 11 spoken numbers

 # Setup